Make-ahead Christmas desserts

 When it comes to retro dessert favourites, it's sometimes hard to break with tradition – but once you've tried our snowy spin on a black forest gateau, you won't be going back.
 This luxurious roulade combines white chocolate, meringue and cream with a velvety clove-spiced cherry sauce for a striking Christmas centrepiece.
 It can be frozen for up to a month.
 Defrost overnight and serve with cherries and a drizzle of melted white chocolate.

-Discover out more roulade recipes.
+Discover more roulade recipes.

-Check out more gooey brownie recipes.
+Check out more sweet tart recipes.

 7. Retro trifle